bethanygardner/gender-bias-names-public/analysis/exp1_analysis_supplementary.md

 ## Model 4: Condition \* Participant Gender

-Effect of Name Condition (first name, last name, full name) and Participant Gender (non-male vs male) on likelihood of a SHE response, as opposed to a HE response or OTHER response.
+Effect of Condition (first name, last name, full name) and Participant Gender (non-male vs male) on likelihood of a SHE response, as opposed to a HE response or OTHER response.
 Participant and Item are again included as random intercepts.

 ``` r
 m_cond_subjgender <- glmer(She ~ Condition * SubjGenderMale +